Yanomami: Language

 Yanomaman languages comprise four main varieties: Ninam, Sanumá, Waiká, and Yanomamö.
 Many local variations and dialects also exist, such that people from different villages cannot always understand each other.
-Many linguists consider the Yanomaman family to be a language isolate, unrelated to other South American indigenous languages.
+Many linguists consider the Yanomaman family to be a language isolate, unrelated to other South American indigenous languages, while others believe the language of the Yanomami to be part of the Macro-Jê group.
 The origins of the language are obscure.

 Violence

 In early anthropological studies the Yanomami culture was described as being permeated with violence.
 The Yanomami people have a history of acting violently not only towards other tribes, but towards one another.

 An influential ethnography by anthropologist Napoleon Chagnon described the Yanomami as living in "a state of chronic warfare".
 Chagnon's account and similar descriptions of the Yanomami portrayed them as aggressive and warlike, sparking controversy amongst anthropologists and creating an enormous interest in the Yanomami.
 The debate centered around the degree of violence in Yanomami society, and the question of whether violence and warfare were best explained as an inherent part of Yanomami culture, or rather as a response to specific historical situations.
-Writing in 1985, anthropologist Jacques Lizot, who had lived among the Yanomami for more than twenty years, stated:
+Writing in 1985, anthropologist Jacques Lizot, who had lived among the Yanomami for more than 20 years, stated:

 Anthropologists working in the ecologist tradition, such as Marvin Harris, argued that a culture of violence had evolved among the Yanomami through competition resulting from a lack of nutritional resources in their territory.
 However, the 1995 study "Yanomami Warfare", by R. Brian Ferguson, examined all documented cases of warfare among the Yanomami and concluded:

 Ferguson stresses the idea that contrary to Chagnon's description of the Yanomami as unaffected by Western culture, the Yanomami experienced the effects of colonization long before their territory became accessible to Westerners in the 1950s, and that they had acquired many influences and materials from Western culture through trade networks much earlier.

 Lawrence Keeley questioned Ferguson's analysis, writing that the character and speed of changes caused by contact with civilization are not well understood, and that diseases, trade items, weapons, and population movements likely all existed as possible contributors to warfare before civilization.